Phase transitions in a spinless, extended Falicov-Kimball model on the triangular lattice: Methodology

 \section{Methodology}

-In the extended Falicov-Kimball Hamiltonian (1), hybridization between $d-$ and $f-$electrons is absent.
-Therefore, the local $f$-electron occupation number $\hat{n}_{f,i}=f^{\dagger}_{i}f_{i}$ commutes with H. The $\omega_{i}=f^{\dagger}_{i}f_{i}$ is a good quantum number taking values either $1$ or $0$ according to the site $i$ is occupied or unoccupied by f-electron.
-The gauge symmetry also implies~\cite{elitzur} that interband excitonic averages of the type $\langle d_{i}^{\dagger}f_{j} \rangle$ are identically zero at any finite temperature (implying an absence of homogeneous mixed valence) and the $f$-electron level remains dispersionless ($\langle f_{i}^{\dagger}f_{j}\rangle =0$, \, for\, $i\ne j$).
-Following the local conservation of $f$-electron number the Hamiltonian may be written as,
+In the Hamiltonian Eq.(1), the local $f$-electron occupation number $\hat{n}_{f,i}=f^{\dagger}_{i}f_{i}$ commutes with $H$ and $\omega_{i}=f^{\dagger}_{i}f_{i}$ is a good quantum number taking values either $1$ or $0$.
+This local gauge symmetry also implies~\cite{elitzur} that interband excitonic averages of the type $\langle d_{i}^{\dagger}f_{j} \rangle$ are identically zero at any finite temperature (i.e., an absence of homogeneous mixed valence) and the $f$-electron level remains dispersionless.
+Using this local conservation the Hamiltonian may be written as,

 where $h_{ij}(\omega)=[-t_{ij}+t^{\prime}_{ij} (\omega_{i}+\omega_{j})]+(U\omega_{i}-\mu) \delta_{ij}$.